marksie1988/pulsarr/commands/arrCommands.md

 ---
 layout: default
-title: arrCommands
+title: Arr Commands
-nav_order: 2
+nav_order: 1
 ---

-# arrCommands
+# Arr Commands

-arrCommands are all of the commands that relate to Sonarr or Radarr functions
+Arr Commands are all of the commands that relate to Sonarr or Radarr functions

 ## search